-Before we start sanity vs smoke testing, we should know what is smoke testing and what is sanity testing?
+Before we start sanity vs. smoke testing, we should know what is smoke testing and what is sanity testing.

 Smoke Testing is a software testing process that decides whether the deployed software build is stable or not.
-Smoke testing is a confirmation for the QA team to the software is ready for further testing.
+Smoke testing is a confirmation for the QA team that the software is ready for further testing.
 Smoke testing is also known as “Confidence Testing” or “Build Verification Testing”.

 In simple words, we are testing whether the important features are working or not and there are no showstoppers in the build that is under testing.

 In Smoke Testing, the test cases chose to cover the most important functionality of the application.
 The purpose is not to perform exhaustive testing, but to verify that the most critical functionalities of the application are working fine or not.

 Sanity testing is a type of Software Testing performed after receiving a software build with minor changes in code or functionality, to find that the bugs have been fixed and no further issues have come due to these changes.
 The goal is to decide that the functionality works roughly as expected.
 If the sanity test fails then the build is rejected so it saves time and costs involved in more rigid testing.

 The aim of the team during the sanity testing process is to validate the functionality of the application and not detailed testing.
 Sanity testing helps quickly identify bugs in the core functionality.

 Find the Difference below: Sanity Vs Smoke Testing

 |Sanity testing is used to verify the newly added functionalities/ bugs etc. are working fine.||Smoke Testing is used to ensure that the critical functionalities of the application are working fine.|